exercism/python/exercises/concept/plane-tickets/.docs/introduction.md

 1
 ```

-## Why generators?
+## Why Create a Generator?

 Generators are useful in a lot of applications.

-When working with a large collection, you might not want to put all of its values into `memory`.
+When working with a potentially large collection of values, you might not want to put all of them into memory.
 A generator can be used to work on larger data piece-by-piece, saving memory and improving performance.

 Generators are also very helpful when a process or calculation is _complex_, _expensive_, or _infinite_: